 Last week, Gutenberg became the default editor for users of the plugin with the update to 1.5.
 In addition, Mika Epstein has called on the WP community to be careful when selling plugin.
 And we have a small but fine tool in our luggage that has served us faithfully with over 450 WordPress optimizations.

-Not all optimization measures are useful
+Not all optimization measures make sense

-Watch out when selling at Plugin!
+Watch out when selling plugin!

-Why don't your customers buy mobile?
+Why don't your customers buy on the move?

-Therefore you should now switch to HTTPS
+This is why you should switch to HTTPS now

 Here's what 10 experts have to say about WordPress security